Dog survives being stabbed 17 times; authorities search for suspect

 “People start out on animals before they move into human beings,” said Gary Rogers of the Nassau County SPCA.
 “Somebody in the community knows what happened.
 You got to keep your community safe.
 You need to call the DA’s office and tell them who did this because next time you’re going to look at this it could be somebody else.”

-Donelly told Nexstar’s WPIX that the woman who found Cornell has been questioned and is not a suspect in the investigation.
+Donelly said that the woman who found Cornell has been questioned and is not a suspect in the investigation.
 She also said that the person responsible could face a slew of misdemeanors and felonies for aggravated cruelty to animals.

 Anyone with information is asked to call the animal crimes hotline at (516) 571-7755.